MMGM for JANUARY 22, 2024

 Thanks for spreading the middle grade love and for being a part of this awesome tradition begun by Shannon Messenger and carried on here at ALWAYS in the MIDDLE!
 (CLICK HERE FOR PAST MMGM POSTS)

-FIVE MORE THINGS TO LIKE ABOUT: HIDDEN TRUTHS by Elly Swartz
+FIVE MORE THINGS TO LIKE ABOUT: EXTRA NORMAL by Kate Alice Marshall

 ABOUT THE AUTHOR